ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 By virtue of the definition of the data stream:

-* The Capsule Protocol is not in use on responses unless the response includes a 2xx (Successful) status code.
+* The Capsule Protocol is not in use unless the response includes a 2xx (Successful) status code.

 * When the Capsule Protocol is in use, the associated HTTP request and response